 They may use a real-time (readings visible on a screen) or blinded (no readings visible but data is saved) CGM system.
 The Medtronic iPro2 is often used for this purpose.

 CGM systems for short term diagnostic use are owned by the clinic, and no extra funding needs to be applied for in this instance.
 We believe all clinics supporting people with type 1 diabetes should have access to short term CGM systems for troubleshooting.
-If your clinic doesn’t have a system, contact INPUT for advice.
+If your clinic doesn’t have a system, contact us for advice.

 Note that research shows that using a CGM at least 70% of the time is more likely to improve your HbA1c than short-term use.